availe/ai-memory-api/README.md

 ```

 Note this command will not self-terminate, as the server runs until manually cancelled.
 It will get stuck at 94%, that
 just means the server is working.
+For the next step, leave this terminal tab open (as to keep it running), and open a new terminal tab to start the frontend part of the app.

 6) To start project frontend, you can run:
 ```